This is a common question that Licensed Insolvency Trustee’s receive from friends, family, fellow professionals, and clients alike.

 Trustees are the only debt professionals that are licensed and regulated by the federal government.
 This means that among other things, Trustee fees are regulated by the Office of the Superintendent of Bankruptcy Canada, a division of Industry Canada, which is a branch of the Federal Government.
 No Trustee is allowed to charge more than the amounts outlined in the General Rules of the Bankruptcy and Insolvency Act found here.
 Trustees’ trust accounts are subject to regular audit as are our files to ensure that they are being administered in accordance with the Bankruptcy and Insolvency Act.
 No other debt professional is subject to these same regulations.
 This is a critical factor to consider when choosing someone you can trust to solve your debt problems.

-For more information on Trustees in Bankruptcy you can visit Industry Canada’s website here or read our blog post on “What is a Trustee in Bankruptcy?”.
+For more information on Licensed Insolvency Trustees you can visit Industry Canada’s website here or read our blog post on “What is a Licensed Insolvency Trustee?”.